hby/bowling-for-jobs/README.md

 I really like test.check.
 A lot.
 This will part of how I do tests going forward.

+And, yes, I prefer to not have to deal with all those silly classes in most cases.

 ## License

 Copyright © 2015